scrfix - Simplify Using Screen(1) on WSL

 Doug Lee

-Last Revised December, 2021
+Last Revised October, 2024

-This small C program, when properly installed, simplifies use of screen(1) on the Windows Subsystem for Linux (WSL) by avoiding the need to run as root or via sudo(8).
+This small C program, when properly installed, simplifies use of screen(1) on the Windows Subsystem for Linux (WSL), version 1, by avoiding the need to run as root or via sudo(8).
 The directions in this guide, and in the comments atop the program itself, arrange for this utility to be installed setuid root.
 When run, this utility creates and sets required permissions on the folder used by screen(1) to store its communication sockets.

 For an alternative solution to this problem on WSL, along with an explanation of the problem's origin, see "Running Windows Subsystem For Linux Services At Startup" by Adrian Stoll.
-In short (and that page is at this writing very short), systemd does not run on WSL and thus the normal initialization for Screen doesn't either.
+In short (and that page is at this writing very short), systemd does not run on WSL 1 and thus the normal initialization for Screen doesn't either.
 This author has not tested Adrian's solution and wrote this utility before noticing it.

 This utility is covered by a BSD-style license; see the top of the source code file for details.